Divide-By-0/blog/content/posts/travel.md

 I thought it would be cool to share some of the cool spots/hidden gems from all the countries I've visited.
 I try to select spots that are really unique, especially in their vibe, experience, or culture ‒ the farther it is from anything I've experienced before, the higher it'll be on this list.
 I'll also try to list the "best" versions of things I've tried, like food types or libraries.
 I usually care much less about historical significance or aesthetics, and there are plenty of lists for that already.
 The best adventures will always be the unplanned spontaneous outings you risk yourself, so definitely don't lean too much on this list :)

-These are surprisingly hard to surface ‒ Atlas Obscura is alright but seems more geared to places than experiences, and TikTok #hiddengems and Reddit are also just alright, but often prioritize instagrammable places (I assign very low weight to that in contrast).
-Personal recommendations seem to be the only way that really works for me -- apps like Fever purport to systematize this (I haven't tried it), but it seems potentially promising.
+These are surprisingly hard to surface ‒ Atlas Obscura is alright but seems more geared to places than experiences, and TikTok #hiddengems and Reddit are just alright, and unfortunately often prioritize instagrammable places (I assign very low weight to instagrammability in contrast).
+Personal recommendations seem to be the only way that really works for me -- apps like Fever purport to systematize this (I haven't tried it), but I think my brand of novelty is more open and idiosyncratic than most people's tastes.

 This alive document will be updated every time I travel.

 - USA

   - Seattle, WA
     - Food
       - **U:Don**: Chipotle for udon ‒ build your own udon bowl.
 Incredibly tasty, best low-price meal I had in Seattle.
 Possibly ties with Yume for best udon I've ever had.
     - To-do
       - **Twice Sold Tales**: This is a very tight space with cats, rare books, and a lot of really fun lore about all of the books and knicknacks.
       - **The Gorge**: [Rave style experiences](https://pnw.beyondwonderland.com/) in a naturally-formed amphitheatre in the rock.
+      - **Impatient Optimist**: Haven't been yet.
+This Janet Echelman art piece is permanently on display in Microsoft's campus, and I think her art is particularly interesting.
   - Cambridge, MA
     - Food
       - **Yume Wo Katare**: This isn't just a ramen shop ‒ they brand themselves as a shop of dreams.
 You say a dream you have for yourself before your meal with everyone else, in the intimate 15 person setting.
 Very affordable (maybe $15/person), but make sure to get there just before they open to avoid waiting in a long line.